denoland/fresh/docs/concepts/directory-layout.md

 └── ...
 ```

-You will also need to update your `deno.json` with the new entrypoint and
+You will also need to update your `deno.json` to point to new entrypoint and
 import map location like so:

 ```json